DevOps-B-34/LINUX/linuxQnA.md

 packages at different stages.
 So you can define rules to these chains for manipulating the network packets:

 iptables -A  <chain>  <options> -j  <target>

 In the above command:

-•<chain>: Specifies the chain where you want to define a new rule.
+• <chain> : Specifies the chain where you want to define a new rule.

-•<options>: Defines the conditions for the rule, like ports, protocols, etc.
+• <options> : Defines the conditions for the rule, like ports, protocols, etc.

-• -j <target>: Defines the target action when the packet matches the rule.
+• -j <target> : Defines the target action when the packet matches the rule.

 By default, iptables rules get automatically removed after the system reboot, but you can use the following command to make the rules persistent:

 iptables-save > /etc/iptables/rules.v4

+(check the file code for this question)

 **40. How do you troubleshoot a Linux OS that fails to boot?**